etcimon/memutils/README.md

 The allocator-friendly lifetime management objects are:
 - `RefCounted`: Similar to shared_ptr in C++, it's also compatible with interface casting.
 - `Unique`: Similar to unique_ptr in C++, by default it will consider objects to have been created with `new`, but if a custom allocator is specified it will destroy an object pointer allocated from the same allocator with `.free`.
+ - `ScopedPool`: Adds a `Pool` to the `PoolStack` until the end of scope, allowing an override of GC allocations when calling `alloc` anywhere beyond its creation.

 The `RefCounted` object makes use of a new `mixin template`, available to replace the `alias this m_obj;` idiom, it can be found in `memutils.helpers`.
 It enables the proxying of operators (including operator overloads) from the underlying object.
 Type inference will not work for callback delegates used in methods such as `opApply`, but essentially it allows the most similar experience to base interfaces.